barstoolbluz/floxenvs/postgres/README.md

 # 🐘 Flox Environment for PostgreSQL (Headless)

-This `postgres-headless` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.
+This `postgres` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.

 The [`postgres`](https://github.com/barstoolbluz/floxenvs/tree/main/postgres/) environment is better for local, interactive use—especially when users need help configuring their database step by step with interactive wizards.